Bootes Seasons Marker

 Bootes as Seasons Marker rock art

-This Negev rock art presents us with an example, of star knowledge, that marks the season’s appearance in a single glance.
+This Negev rock art Fig.2 presents us with an example, of star knowledge, that marks the season’s appearance in a single glance.
 In this rock art, we see three figures in a circle like an arrangement.
 This repeated figure, constellation Bootes, engraved in different positions as seen in the sky according to seasons.
 It is recognizable by its kite-like body shape, the extension of hands over its head, and the dagger.
 This sky intricate knowledge dates this rock art to the Greek era appearance in Israel about 2000BP.

-The different figure positions show the constellation Bootes rising pose for each season.
+The different figure positions in Fig.2 show the constellation Bootes rising pose for each season.
 In the Spring times, it rises coming back to life after its departure in Fall, in the Summer it stands erect and in Fall it vanishes from the sky as illustrated by the constellation falling positions, in Fig,1, signifying death or disappearance from the night sky.
-The ibex (a Fertility God Ibex and Rockart) takes Boote’s spot, which is absent from the sky during the wintertime.
+The ibex (constellation Orion a Fertility God Ibex and Rockart) takes Boote’s spot, which is absent from the sky during the wintertime.
 This marks the wintertime a fertile season until Boote’s appearance signifying the hot and dry season arrival.